GeekyAnts/vue-native-website/src/docs/device-apis.md

 Some of the functionalities that an app needs that depends on the hardware of the device such as `accelerometer`, `location`, `camera` among many others may be accessed and used as shown in this documentation.

+For non-crna projects created with vue-native, you may use packages such as `react-native-sensors` and link them to get started.

 ## Accelerometer

 Vue-native projects, need to import the `sensors` from `expo`.